ckormanyos/real-time-cpp-toolchains/README.md

 for building `ref_app` targets found in the repository [real-time-cpp](https://github.com/ckormanyos/real-time-cpp).

+## If you just want the toolchains

+If you simply want the GNU/GCC toolchains and have your own specialized use for them, they can be found in the [ref_app/tools/Util/msys64/usr/local](./ref_app/tools/Util/msys64/usr/local) directory.

+## Further details

 These GNU/GCC toolchains are built to run on Windows(R).
 They are intended to be used by developers who optionally run the builds in the